jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement
 - **Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
-    - Everyone in an organization has some level of security responsibility;
+    - Everyone in an organization has some level of security responsibility
     - the job of the CISO and security team is to establish & maintain security
     - The job of regular employees to perform their tasks within the confines of security
     - The job of the auditor is to monitor the environment for violations